marcos4503/smart-branch-switch/README.md

 After finishing handling the mapped files, SBS will look at the **error list** and, if there are any files there, it will begin the **Error Resolution**.
 The **Error Resolution** consists of:

-- SBS will notify you via a Dialog Box that there are still a number of files that have not been Moved/Copied to the `Old Branch` Limbo and it will recommend that you close Processes that may be using those files.
+- **Notify:** SBS will notify you via a Dialog Box that there are still a number of files that have not been Moved/Copied to the `Old Branch` Limbo and it will recommend that you close Processes that may be using those files.
 You will have these options:
-  - Solve Errors: In this case, SBS will attempt to Copy/Move all these files again.
+  - **Solve Errors:** In this case, SBS will attempt to Copy/Move all these files again.
 If any of them fail again, it will display the same Dialog Box again, but with an updated count of remaining error files.
-  - Skip Errors: In this case, SBS will ignore all files that could not be Moved/Copied and will proceed.
+  - **Skip Errors:** In this case, SBS will ignore all files that could not be Moved/Copied and will proceed.
 These files will remain in your `Current Branch` after the SBS execution is complete.

 > [!NOTE]
 > Note that all files within the Branch Limbo retain their original relative paths, maintaining the folder and file structure 100% identical to how it was in the `Old Branch`.